mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 * Do not reorder top level components - learn more about components, subcomponents, and features.
 * Do not remove/rename any components or sub-components.
-* Do not rename/remove/adjust driver weights in prioritization score model (see screenshot).
-* Do not rename or adjust these prioritization score models.
+* Do not rename or adjust others' prioritization score models.
+* Do not remove or rename drivers

 ![](../../../../.gitbook/assets/productboard-prioritization.png)

-### 1d - Setting driver values
+### 1e - Setting driver values

-To help score and evaluate priority of features, we attempt to calculate and communicate “the why” in the [master feature list](https://mattermost.productboard.com/feature-board/1097524-master-feature-list).
-There are three custom score columns that we identified as sources of feature work:
+To help score and evaluate priority of features, you can calculate and communicate “the why” in a prioritization view (it is recommended to setup a custom view for your team's features).
+In addition to the `User Impact Score`, there are 2 custom score columns that we setup as examples. _Note: you likely want to setup your own custom scores based on your area's priorities._

-* **Market Demand**: Requests/problems to solve coming from prospects or customers.
+* **Happiness**: Delighters & requests/problems to solve coming from prospects or customers.
-* **Product Strategy**: Packaging & pricing, strategic positioning, branding, etc.
+* **Ops & Strategy**: Test infrastructure, technical debt, performance, maintenance, support cost reduction, packaging & pricing, feature discovery, branding, etc.
-* **Operations**: Code debt, testing infrastructure, performance, maintenance, etc.

 Each of these custom score columns has its own specific drivers that you can rate from 1-5.
 The more data you include here for each feature, the more accurate and useful the prioritization board will be.

-### 1e - Organizing the Roadmap Board
+### 1f - Publishing features in the internal portal

-To be added in phase 2 of ProductBoard rollout \(ETA April\).
+To be added \(ETA May\).

-### 1f - Organizing features in the Public Portal
+### 1g - Publishing features in the public portal

-To be added in phase 3 of ProductBoard rollout \(ETA Q2/FY21\)
+To be added \(ETA Q2/FY21\)

-### 1g - Key links in ProductBoard
+### 1h - Key links in ProductBoard

 * [Insights Board](https://mattermost.productboard.com/insights)
   * [Personal Inbox](https://mattermost.productboard.com/insights/my-inbox)